stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-6-spr22.rst

 #.
 While holding the button on the USB receiver down, insert it into your computer.
 It should show a flashing red light.
 #.
 Then turn on the transmitter: Press and hold the power button for about 5 seconds until twice vibration.
 The LED will be green first.
 Wiggle the left stick until the LED turns blue.
 Then the LiteRadio is powered on.
 #.
 Press the BIND button from the back of the transmitter.
 The transmitter will enter the binding mode and last about 10 seconds, indicated by blue and red LED flash alternately.
 #.
 Once bound, the receiver should then show a solid (not blinking) green color.
-The transmitter should show a solid green color once bound [TODO: verify irl]
 #.
 Unplug and re-plug the receiver into your computer and restart the transmitter.
 Then go to https://gamepad-tester.com/ in CHROME (no other browsers will work) to test that the receiver is receiving messages from the transmitter.
 #.
 Refer to the transmitter manual for more info if needed https://support.betafpv.com/hc/en-us/articles/900003583046-Manual-for-LiteRadio-2.
 #.
 Refer to the receiver manual for more info if needed https://www.frsky-rc.com/wp-content/uploads/Downloads/Manual/XSR-SIM/XSR-SIM-%20manual.pdf